CHRONOLOGY OF LAGUNA BEACH

 1952: Nixon – He gave a speech in front of City Hall by the old Peppertree as he campaigned as Vice President with Eisenhower.

-1953: City Hall – Fittingly, City Hall was built on the site of the first home in the village, the Rogers “old ranch house” and what had more recently been the Women’s Club, with promises to maintain and preserve the large pepper tree in front of City Hall that had been there since the beginning.
-It is still there.
+1953: City Hall – Fittingly, City Hall was built on the site of the first home in the village, the Rogers Family's old ranch house and what had more recently been the Women’s Club, with promises to maintain and preserve the large pepper tree in front of City Hall.

-1959: Hospital – The South Coast Community Hospital, now Mission Medical Center, accepted its first patient.
+1959: Hospital – The South Coast Community Hospital, now Mission Hospital, accepted its first patient.

 1960 TO 1969: MAIN BEACH